joesan/plant-simulator/README.md

 ## Deployment

+There are two options when it comes to deployment.

-I have a pre-deployed version on Heroku.
+1. I have a pre-deployed version on Heroku.
 More details can be found [here!](https://github.com/joesan/plant-simulator/wiki/API-Documentation)

-I have adopted [GitOps](https://www.gitops.tech/) for automated deployments to kubernetes.
-So all you need is a k8s cluster! - More on this later!

-[[TODO]] Document on running GitOps in a blog post and link it here!
+2. You can deploy this yourself on your kubernetes cluster.
+Have a look [here!](https://github.com/joesan/plant-simulator-deployment)

 ## Tools Used